isaacg1/isaacg1.github.io/_posts/2024-10-14-caring-about-eggs.md

 And certainly, if one doesn't even know for sure that they're trans, and they haven't chosen the identity, it's not something one should be recommending at all.
 It can give a message of "if you were trans, you'd want this.
 If you don't want this, you must not be trans", and that's a terrible message to place on a potential trans person.
-It can really make things a lot worse, whehter or not they're trans, and whether or not they end up going with the medical intervention.
+It can really make things a lot worse, whether or not they're trans, and whether or not they end up going with the medical intervention.

 ## I don't like Option 5: Pushing an identity

 One reason I don't like Option 5 is because of the possibility of being wrong.
-A lot of gender noncomforming cis people have spent way too much of their lives being told that they must be trans.
+A lot of gender nonconforming cis people have spent way too much of their lives being told that they must be trans.
 People have been told "You climb trees and watch sports, you can't be a girl."'
 People have been told "You paint your nails and sing feminine parts in songs, you can't be a boy."
 And they've heard it way too much.
-As trans people, we know what that's like -- lots of trans people are also very gender noncomforming relative to the societal expectations of our gender.
+As trans people, we know what that's like -- lots of trans people are also very gender nonconforming relative to the societal expectations of our gender.
 So let's not make it worse for people.
-There shouldn't be a conflict between gender non-comforming cis people and trans people.
+There shouldn't be a conflict between gender non-conforming cis people and trans people.
 We're all just trying to do our gender in a way that works for us.
 Option 5 creates that conflict.

 Another reason I don't like Option 5 is because of the possibility of being wrong.
-I personally spent a lot of time receiveing a message from society that if I liked some feminine things, and I didn't like a lot masculine things, that I had to be a (binary) trans woman.
+I personally spent a lot of time receiving a message from society that if I liked some feminine things, and I didn't like a lot masculine things, that I had to be a (binary) trans woman.